 LVC GRA.
-Advanced German Language & Culture Abroad 2 course units LVC SPA.
-Advanced Spanish Language & Culture Abroad 2 course units

-Intensive practice in spoken and written German or Spanish aimed at providing the student with extensive proficiency of expression and the ability to discriminate linguistic usage.
+Advanced German Language & Culture Abroad LVC SPA.
+Advanced Spanish Language & Culture Abroad Intensive practice in spoken and written German or Spanish aimed at providing the student with extensive proficiency of expression and the ability to discriminate linguistic usage.
 Emphasis on idiomatic expressions and an introduction to stylistics.
 Reading and analysis of more difficult texts.
 Supplemented by in-depth study of selected aspects of contemporary German or Spanish civilization.